Arizona State University, Tempe – School of Social Transformation

 University of Mondragon, Spain – Mondragon Cooperative Academic Community

-The aim of this project is to synthesise and vitalise the concern for promoting a fairer and more democratic method of performing business; a concern shared with many people from the academic sphere on a world level.
+The aim of this project is to synthesize and vitalize the concern for promoting a fairer and more democratic method of performing business; a concern shared with many people from the academic sphere on a world level.
 Their goal is for their community to serve as a link for alliance and cooperation on a worldwide basis, set apart by its global vision.
 As an academic community, they wish to be a world reference point for training, research and dissemination of information and knowledge on the Mondragon Cooperative Experience, and consequently on cooperativism in general.

 The Inter-American Development Bank